hsinyi8997/restaurant_list/README.md

 * User can view all restaurants in list
 * User can click on the restaurant to see more information
 * User can search specific restaurant by typing keyword
+* User can create a new restaurant
+* User can edit information of restaurant
+* User can delete restaurant

 ## Prerequisites
 * Node.js (v14.16.0)